mattsilber/collection-utils/readme.md

                         resId -> new ViewModule2(resId)));
 ```

-Where ItemType{_} and ViewModule{_} are the classes of the data in your adapter and their respective ViewModules.
+Where ItemType{_} and ViewModule{_} are the classes of the data in your adapter and their respective AdapterViewModules.

 Now, let's say you want 1 data-type to match 2 alternating ViewHolders.
 That could be done by registering the ModuleBuilderResolver instead of just a builder: